gummyworm/monster/src/docs/debug-info.md

 |   16     | ...                             |
 ----------------------------------------------

-### Line Blocks
+### Blocks
-To simplify the storage of lines in cases like noncontiguous addresses and multi-file programs (although these _can_ be handled with the line program), mappings are broken down into "blocks"
+To simplify the storage of lines in cases like noncontiguous addresses (although these can be handled in a single block) and multi-file programs, mappings are broken down into "blocks".

-Each block defines a file id (blocks will reference one file only), and a range of lines and addresses.
+Each block defines a file id (blocks will always reference one file only), and a range of lines and addresses.

 ---------------------------------------------------------------------------
 |  field       | size  | description                                     |